forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## What are testing scripts and why should I use them?
 There are two applications in ServiceNow for executing test scripts:
-Test Management: used to manage manual testing Automated Test Framework: used for automated testing
+  * Test Management - used to manage manual testing
+  * Automated Test Framework - used for automated testing

 In this lab, we will configure the platform to use both applications.

-To activate, in the application navigator, goto Plugins and activate each of the following plugins:
+To activate, in the application navigator, go to Plugins and activate each of the following plugins:
-a.
+  * a.
 Agile Development 2.0
-b.
+  * b.
 Agile development 2.0 ATF Tests
-c.
+  * c.
 Test Management 2.0
-d.
+  * d.
 Test Management 2.0 - ATF Tests
-e.
+  * e.
 Automated Test Framework (already enabled)

 ![](images/plugins.pdf)
 ![](images/plugins.png)